 Presentation of Opus sorabjianum: The Life and Works of Kaikhosru Shapurji Sorabji and Download Link

-Statistics: A book of truly Sorabjian proportions, Opus sorabjianum (as of version 1.17, dated 7 December 2018; previous version: 22 December 2017) consists of:
+Statistics: A book of truly Sorabjian proportions, Opus sorabjianum (as of version 4.00, 27 June 2023; previous version: 3.00, 21 May 2021) consists of:

-The contents of this website devoted to the English composer Kaikhosru Shapurji Sorabji may be freely used for documentary purposes in a research context provided that due credit is given but may not be mirrored on any other server.
-Links to external or third-party websites cannot be guaranteed to be, or remain, valid or persistent, and their contents cannot be guaranteed to be, or remain, accurate or appropriate.
+The contents of this website dedicated to the English composer Kaikhosru Shapurji Sorabji may be freely used for documentary purposes in a research context, provided that due credit is given, but may not be mirrored on any other server.
+Links to external or third-party websites are not guaranteed to be or remain valid or persistent and their content is not guaranteed to be or remain accurate or appropriate.